itx-informationssysteme/jobapplications/Documentation/ChangeLog/Index.rst

 * [FEATURE] v10 only: added 2 job/application related dashboard widgets
 * [FEATURE] added information on success page in case email sending fails
 * [FEATURE] upgraded to new backend module viewhelpers
+* [BUGFIX] fixed bug in contact display plugin, selection would not respect the current language
 * [BUGFIX] fixed bug in plugin not respecting the storage page setting